rik-tools/gwind/readMe.md

 # GWind
-GWind is a tool for enacting some foundational tasks on GCP.
+GWind is a command-line tool for accomplishing some foundational tasks on a personal GCP account.
+It won't take you

 ## Usage